idolize/redux-requests/README.md

           response
         },
         meta: {
-          // Add the metadata to the action for the middleware to check
+          // Add metadata to the action
           httpRequest: end
         }
       }))